Expressive Writing

 I’m Not Sure

-It can be daunting for someone who’s never done it, because It’s like having a one-on-one relationship with yourself, and that can bring up a range of emotions and fears.
+It can be daunting for someone who’s never done it because It’s like having a one-on-one relationship with yourself, which can bring up a range of emotions and fears.

-I speak from experience that many a writing session has left me in tears, but it’s also been one of the best ways to overcome traumatic events from my past.
+I speak from experience that many writing sessions have left me in tears, but they’ve also been one of the best ways to overcome hurtful events from my past.

-But there’s always relief whenever something comes out, whatever that ‘something’ is.
+There’s always a ‘relief’ whenever something comes out, whatever that ‘something’ is.

 Expressive writing entries always gets ‘something’ out.
-It is astonishing.
+It’s astonishing.

-When we journal, we face our thoughts and get honest with ourselves in the process.
+When we journal, we face our thoughts and become honest with ourselves.
 By doing so, we find the relief we crave.

 Writing requires us to be upfront and honest.
 No one else needs to ever read what you’ve written, as it’s only for your eyes, but just having the freedom to do so is beneficial.